Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 • Waterproof hiking shoes are best, especially when heading to the waterfalls.

-• Depending on where in the Highland you are visiting, you might want to bring a pair of trekking poles.
+• Depending on where in Norikura Highland you are visiting, you might want to bring a pair of trekking poles.

-• Remember to bring some high-energy snacks and enough water.
+• Remember to bring high-energy snacks and plenty of water.

 • Wear warm clothes if you are heading up in early spring or autumn.